-In 2005, I found myself moving (or being moved) toward wanting to learn and teach Pilates and yoga.
+In 2005, I found myself moving (or being moved) toward wanting to learn and teach Yoga and Pilates.
 I enrolled in several trainings and workshops to learn the teaching methodologies and philosophies through AFAA (Aerobic & Fitness Association in America).
-But, it wasn’t until 2008, I enrolled in a 200-hour Yoga Alliance certified school.
+In 2008, I enrolled in a 200-hour Yoga Alliance certified school.
+Then, in 2014, I enrolled in a 500-hr Yoga Therapy teacher training program certified by Yoga Alliance.
 By taking this step into the world of yoga, the transformation within me began.
-The decision to become certified as a yoga instructor involves much dedication and time for study.
+The decision to become certified as a Yoga Instructor involves much dedication and time for study.
 The learning process is more than showing someone how to do a posture (asana), it is learning and building a strong foundation of the yoga philosophy – the Eight Limbs of Yoga: Patanjali’s Yoga Sutras – and living it.

 I continue my professional yoga continuing education to help a variety of populations including: women, men, seniors, veterans, youth-at-risk and people with special needs – Anxiety, Depression, Grief, PTSD, Back Pain, Scoliosis, Heart Disease, and Multiple Sclerosis to name a few.
 In 2010, I enrolled in an intensive workshop entitled Mindful Resources for Youth-At-Risk and PTSD withYogaEd.
 This training is especially good for working with youth who live in under-resourced or high-needs school districts and veterans.
 In 2014, I started a 500-hour Yoga Therapy Teacher Training, through Healing Movement, which includes learning therapeutic and adaptive teaching methods for a variety of special populations including: children with special needs (Autism, Cerebral Palsy, etc.); Teaching Adaptive Yoga for Multiple Sclerosis, Scoliosis, Back Pain, Cancer, Thai Body Work and many more specialties.